YoloNomy/YoloNomy.github.io/_maths/geodiff/connections.md

 </details>

-### The parallel transporter, parallel transport and projectors

 ### Geodesics

 Another notion which comes over and over in general relativity, is the notion of geodesic.
 Particles in a gravitational field follows geodesics of the Levi-Civita connexion.